mintty/wsltty/README.md

 The Start menu folder WSLtty contains the link
 <img align=absmiddle height=25 src=https://user-images.githubusercontent.com/12740416/57078483-a7846a00-6cee-11e9-9c5e-8c2e9e56cae4.png>`configure WSL shortcuts`.
 This function is initially run when wsltty is installed.
-If should be rerun after adding or removing WSL distributions, in order to create the respective set of shortcuts in the Start menu.
+It should be rerun after adding or removing WSL distributions, in order to create the respective set of shortcuts in the Start menu.

 #### Command line scripts `wsl*.bat` ####